Developed by Dangerous Deceibels

 Doing the Activity

-- Have a student hold the sound level meter about 4 inches away from the radio or blender.
+- Have a student hold the sound level meter (phone or computer microphone) about 4 inches away from the radio or blender.

 - Adjust the speed of the blender or volume of the radio to get as close to a steady 80 dB reading as possible.
 This will be the initial sound level and the zero distance for comparing sound levels change with distance.